srhumir/Storm-Analysis/Readme.md

 #### Fatalities and injuries

-To have a understandable diagram I summarized the data by the events having at least 30 fatalities or 100 injuries.
+To have an understandable diagram, I summarized the data by the events having at least 30 fatalities or 100 injuries.

     #plot injuries and fatalities